IT2810/it2810-webutvikling-h18-prosjekt-3-gruppe--57/README.md

 Util.js is a general component for functionality that can be used in many different components like date formatting, object creation, and image manipulation.

 ## Testing
+Our test where written in Jest as the task  stated.
+We didn't start testing early enough so we ended up testing the most critical parts.
+We did not do enough snapshot testing but almost the entire logical base is unit tested.
+This involves all Storage and Score functions.
+As some of the function in the logical base where depending on location and the camera solution these function were excluded.
+This could also have been tested by inserting mock-functions, but mocking the entire logic in the test just to gain coverage makes no sense.
+We endet at a 60% coverage.
+If we had abit more time we would have snapshot-tested the screens and state insert shallowrender-tested the components for detecting visual bugs.
 ## Known issues
 On some devices the camera will only display a black screen, a workaround is to go back and then open the camera again.